xinyi-w/Hello_World/README.md

 ## Versioning

-I used the random import from python to get random number to represent computer to compete with user.
-I set the value for each number from 1-5 to represent different answers, and compare the number from random system and user input to decide the winner.
+I used the random import from python to get random number to represent computer and compete with user.
+I set the value for each number from 1-5 to represent different value, and compare the number from random system and user input to decide the winner.